davidzuhn/IOLine/README.md

 IOLine
 ======

-Arduino generic I/O access library
+Arduino generalized I/O access library.

+IOLine currently supports the Arduino pins, IOX I/O lines via the MCP23017, or virtual pins.

 Any object derived from IOLine supports the digitalRead() and digitalWrite() methods.
 These methods should behave exactly as the Arduino